Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

             </div>
             ```

 The .no-gutters class gives a greater gallery feel by removing any spacing between the images on all screen layouts.
+The images
-The images themselves use the .w-100 class to automatically resize and fit the width of their parent column div.
+themselves use the .w-100 class to automatically resize and fit the width of their parent column div.

-The same code is used for the galleries on other pages, except that the no-gutters class is not applied, as I want space to appear between images when advertising products.
+The same code is used for the galleries on other pages, except that the no-gutters class is not applied, as I want space to appear
+between images when advertising products.

+6. Contact forms are consistent with their layout across the site and exist on the
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/shop.html" target="_blank">Shop</a>,
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/tutoring.html" target="_blank">Tutoring</a>,
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/fitness.html" target="_blank">Fitness</a> and
-6. Contact forms are consistent with their layout across the site and exist on the Shop, Tutoring, Fitness and Contact pages.
-Certain elements are introduced or removed to fit the user's needs.
-Each contact form is in a parent container of a fixed width of 70% so that it does not occupy too much of the screen and increase the difficulty of reading it.
-All input elements have required attributes so an incomplete form cannot be submitted.
-All forms contain fname, lname and email fields, and are housed by a `<div>` element using the .contact-form class.
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/contact.html" target="_blank">Contact</a> pages.
+Certain elements are
+introduced or removed to fit the user's needs.
+Each contact form is in a parent container of a fixed width of 70% so that it does not
+occupy too much of the screen and increase the difficulty of reading it.
+All input elements have required attributes so an incomplete
+form cannot be submitted.
+All forms contain fname, lname and email fields, and are housed by a `<div>` element using the .contact-form
+class.
 Here is an example:

             ```
             <form method="post" class="contact">